tornede/py_experimenter/README.md

 written to the database.

 The third parameter `custom_config: dict` passes all custom configurations defined in the `CUSTOM` section in the configuration file to the experiment.
-Note that this parameter is only needed even if you have set your custom configurations.
+Note that this parameter is needed even if you have not set your custom configurations.
 ## Further usage